 - Develop at least one significant leadership experience and be prepared to discuss it thoughtfully.
 For example, organizing a campus event, leading a work or volunteer project, or serving on the executive board of a student organization.

-Note: If you are interested in taking a course or pursing a volunteer opportunity that you believe relates to your track but do not see above, contact Marne Ausec at email@example.com to discuss whether it could be counted towards the program requirements.
+Note: If you are interested in taking a course or pursing a volunteer opportunity that you believe relates to your track but do not see above, contact Stephen Volz at firstname.lastname@example.org to discuss whether it could be counted towards the program requirements.